Brazil: World Cup 2014 Team Preview

 Manager: Luiz Felipe Scolari

-Brazil qualified for the 2014 World Cup as the host nation, therefore less is known about their competitive form as the tournament approaches than others taking part.
+Brazil qualified for the 2014 World Cup as the host nation, therefore less is known about their competitive form when compared to the other top nations taking part.

 That being said, Brazil thrived during the 2013 Confederations Cup, a tournament in which they were once again hosts.
 They eased past Japan in the first game and followed that display by dispatching increasingly difficult opposition as the tournament progressed.
 Mexico and Italy were both beaten by a two goal margin before Uruguay fell 2-1, setting up a mouth watering clash with the powerhouse of modern football, Spain.

 Brazil ensued in steamrollering them 3-0, producing an outstanding display of attractive, attacking and brutally effective football.
-That result meant the ripple of expectation around this team has now become a wave on which the hopes of a nation lie and one which the hosts hope will reach its crest come the World Cup final on Sunday, July 13th 2014.
+That result meant the ripple of expectation around this team has now become a wave on which the hopes of a nation rest and one that the hosts hope will reach its crest come the World Cup final on Sunday, July 13 2014.

 There are some slight concerns about this team, though.
 Most notably a lack of depth in the centre forward position, which Fred now looks to have made his own.
 In central midfield too, whilst they have physicality and industry with Paulinho and Luis Gustavo, they are without a ballplayer to match the calibre of those possessed by Spain, Italy and Germany.